UnoRoute/vscode-nativescript-extend/README.md

 - swipe - `swipe`
 - touch - `touch`

-## How to use
+# How to use Nativescript Extend

-Just setup your the android emulator path on your setting panel

-nativescript-extend.emulatorPath

-to enable the emulator
+- Install Nativescript Extend from VScode marketplace
+- Active the extension
+- Create/run a Nativescript project
+- Nativescript detects a NS project and auto enable the emulator and ask to add xml validation for the project
+- Right click on the explorer panel area and create your prefered project framework
+- Open the xml file of html and get Nativescript Extend snippet
+- type NS for widget and layouts
+- type your prefered attributes.
+Attributes dont need any prefix

-### MIT License
+# MIT License

 Copyright (c) 2018 Paul Ehigie